eurora-labs/eurora/memory-bank/activeContext.md

   * Fixed duplicate function call in API key form
   * Added proper class for message scrolling
 * Created comprehensive mermaid class diagram documentation for the browser extension architecture
+* Implemented auto-resize textarea component with Svelte 5:
+  * Created component that automatically adjusts height based on content
+  * Added support for configuration parameters like minRows and maxRows
+  * Implemented proper TypeScript types and accessibility features
+  * Used resize observer for responsive behavior

 ## Open Questions/Issues